VictorCercasin/SortSorter/README.md

 1) "width" and "heigh": Screen dimensions in pixels.
 2) "listLength": Size of the list to be sorted.
 Can't be larger than the screen width.
 3) "comparisonsPerSecond": Controls the duration of the artificial delay in comparisons.
-It's very that accurate when se too high.
+It's not that accurate when se too high.
 4) "listType": Determines the type of list to be sorted.
 Changes the expected cost of some algorithms.
 * "reversed" : Generates a list sorted in the reverse order.
 * "shuffled": Generates a shuffled list.